The ultimate guide to sharing content on LinkedIn to generate new business for your small accountancy firm.

 Stage: Choosing suppliers and solutions

 When your prospect gets to this stage they will actively look for potential suppliers and what is the right final solution.
-If they have decided they want a new accountant, they will start the journey of researching potential new accountants.
-If you want to be in the running, ideally your content from earlier stages of the buying journey will have helped establish the trust between you and them.
+Once they have decided they want a new accountant, they will start the journey of researching potential new accountants.
+To be in the running, ideally your content from earlier stages of the buying journey will have helped establish the trust between you and them.
 If you have done the content well enough you may find that there is no other accountant in the running…

 - Are they credible?